1970 ascariasis poisoning incident: Trial and acquittal

 Kranz went on trial in June, 1971, charged with intentionally endangering the lives of his four roommates.
-There was expert evidence before the court consistent with the presence of ascaris larvae in the bodies of two of the complainants: however, opinions from three other laboratory sources were not available.
+There was expert evidence before the court consistent with the presence of Ascaris larvae in the bodies of two of the complainants: however, opinions from three other laboratory sources were not available.
 The defence further claimed that the infection could have occurred by way of a recurring sewage backup into the kitchen sink of the house: a version of events which was denied by at least one of the complainants.
-Kranz also pointed out in the course of his testimony that his roommates could have come into contact with ascariasis eggs simply by handling his clothing.
+Kranz also pointed out in the course of his testimony that his roommates could have come into contact with Ascaris eggs simply by handling his clothing.
 Following consideration of the evidence, Judge Gerard Laganiere held that there was insufficient evidence to demonstrate the defendant's guilt beyond a reasonable doubt, and Kranz was acquitted.

 Medical aspects

 About a week after the dinner, the roommates began to develop cough, dyspnea, weight loss, and fever.
 The symptoms did not improve, and on February 12 they sought treatment at Queen Elizabeth Hospital's emergency room with symptoms of acute respiratory distress.
 In addition to these symptoms physicians noted wheezing and the appearance of hives.
 The roommates were treated for pneumonia, but the infection did not respond to antibiotics.
 Davis and Butler were in critical condition.
 After about four days, the staff was able to confirm the ascariasis diagnosis upon isolating live larvae, about 4 mm long, in the sputum and gastric washings.
 This confirmed exposure to ascariasis ova which were in the microscopic larval stage, migrating via the blood from intestine to lung.
 As these larvae ascended the trachea and were swallowed again they began developing into mature worms.
 Four weeks after infection, the victims passed numerous immature worms in bowel movements.
 Physicians cleared the developing adults with a course of piperazine, effectively ending the infestation.
 The victims were released from the hospital March 5, but the attending physician said that one of the men would probably have permanent lung damage.

 This infection established a baseline case or index case for Ascaris suum infection in humans.
 Doctors had originally consulted Walter Reed Army Medical Center but found no precedent for human infection.